 Lithuania: The United States continues to engage with the government of Lithuania regarding pharmaceutical market access issues.
-The Lithuanian government has made several reform efforts under the leadership of its new Health Minister, and has invited representatives of the pharmaceutical industry to discuss various matters, including the addition of certain drugs to the list of drugs for which the government provides reimbursements, and the procurement of additional innovative drugs.
+The Health Ministry began several reform efforts in 2011, inviting representatives of the pharmaceutical industry to discuss various matters, including the addition of certain drugs to the government's reimbursement list and the procurement of additional innovative drugs.
+Discussions with pharmaceutical industry representatives are ongoing.